Yvee1/hascard/README.md

 As an example, say you have a file `deck.txt` with lots of cards in it and you want to review 5 random ones, you can use `hascard run deck -s -a 5`.
 Here `-s` shuffles the deck and `-a 5` specifies we only want to look at 5 of them.

 #### Importing decks
 If you have decks in a different format, you might want to convert them into files compatible with hascard.
 Currently tab-seperated files can be converted to definition or open question cards.
-For example
+For example [Quizlet](https://quizlet.com/) decks can be exported to this format.
+As an example, the following file
 ```
 aussi	ook
 en outre, de plus	bovendien